jimmypuntoexe/prosvisio_assignment1/README.md

 *  Cliente: contains the information of customer who have buy a tickets(**CF**,Nome,Cognome,Età)
 *  Biglietto: contains tickets information of the chosen show(Posto,Fila,Sala,**DataTime**)

+##DevOps

+#Container
+We use Docker for the containerization.
+The application uses two docker images:
+ * Application: python 3.7
+ * Database: mysql 5.7

+#Continuous Integration and Continuous Deployment CI/CD
+We exploit the CI/CD tool provide by GitLab for create the pipeline.
+The pipeline have two stages:
+  * build: create application's docker and build a runnable instace of application.Then push it in the repository.
+  * verify: analize code for programming errors, helps enforcing a coding standard, sniffs for code smells and offers simple refactoring suggestions.
+For this purpose we used Pylint.